uel3/UnO_primers/README.md

 This is a collection of scripts used to parse potential UnO primers for Salmonella from MRI Global

-Before beginning these steps, primer files should be in the following tab seperated format: primer_name   forward_primer_sequence reverse_primer_seqeunce
+A. Before beginning these steps, primer files should be in the following tab seperated format: primer_name   forward_primer_sequence reverse_primer_seqeunce

 nontyphi_nucl_18mers_sam_0_FR	TACCAATTCCGCCACCTTCG	CGAAGGTGGCGGAATTGGTA
 nontyphi_nucl_18mers_sam_1_FR	ACTTCTGAGTTCGGCATGGG	CCCATGCCGAACTCAGAAGT